-We hope you’ll join us on our journey for Coventry to become UK City of Culture 2021: a city of peace and reconciliation, a city of stories, a city of innovation, a city of culture.
+We hope you’ll join us on our journey as Coventry transforms into UK City of Culture 2021: a city of peace and reconciliation, a city of stories, a city of innovation, a city of culture.

 Coventry is bidding to be UK City of Culture in 2021